ouya/docs/app_setup.md

 ## Step 3: Add an icon

-All OUYA apps have an icon which is displayed in various places on the system.
+All `Cortex TV` apps have an icon which is displayed in various places on the system.
 The icon is expected to be located in `res/drawable-xhdpi/ouya_icon.png` with the dimensions 732px x 412px

 ## Step 4: Create and secure your keystore